jmirtsch/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcGeometryResource/Entities/IfcSweptSurface/Documentation.md

 * The swept curve is defined by positioning the profile in the xy plane of the object coordinate system,
 * The sweeping operation is applied to the swept curve as defined within the subtypes of _IfcSweptSurface_;

-The optional _Positio_n coordinate system allows for re-positioning the resulting swept surface relative to the object coordinate system.
+The optional _Position_ coordinate system allows for re-positioning the resulting swept surface relative to the object coordinate system.

 { .extDef}
 > NOTE&nbsp; Definition according to ISO/CD 10303-42:1992